If You Have 6 Months of Startup Runway, You Should Be Out There Networking with Investors Right Now

 It's essential for every founder during every round of funding to calculate the budget and determine where every dollar will end up and with a realistic timeline for how long that funding will last.
 The ideal timeline for securing capital is to start networking within 6 months of the startup runway or 6 months until your funding runs dry.

-The numbers really stress the importance of creating genuine connections through networking that can be vital in ensuring the success of your startup.
+This stresses the importance of creating genuine connections through networking that can be vital in ensuring the success of your startup.
 Networking doesn't have to be awkward or challenging.
 You can learn how to successfully network with the right community by understanding who you're networking with and how to do it right.
 Here are some tips to help you create connections with investors that can lead to a blossoming founder-investor relationship every startup strives to achieve.

 Why Is Networking Important?

 Networking is a powerful way to grow your business beyond building up an investor portfolio.
-Networking is attending meetings, conferences, and tech networking events, cold calling or emailing, connecting on social media, and anyway you connect with professionals in your industry.
+Networking is attending meetings, conferences, and tech networking events, cold calling or emailing, connecting on social media, and any way you connect with professionals in your industry.
 It can be a beneficial way to have short and long-term impacts.
 You can increase your resources, network, knowledge, and opportunities by networking with key individuals.

 With networking, you can build a network of support by building relationships and creating business friendships that can help you manage the ups and downs of building a startup.
 It can also lead to more opportunities to connect with more investors and business partners.
 The bigger your net, the more chances you'll be able to expand your ability to secure funding and get everything you need to create a successful startup.